jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 I’ll elaborate.

 There is nothing wrong with believing that everyone deserves the same opportunities and equal treatment under the law.
-But if you’re a man who feels the need to make one of his defining traits that he’s championing for women's rights ([and women already have the same rights as men and by many metrics, are ahead of men](https://www.parentmap.com/article/boys-left-behind){: target="_blank" rel="noopener noreferrer"}), then this man has an ulterior motive.
+But if you’re a man who feels the need to make one of his defining traits that he’s championing for women's rights ([and women already have the same rights as men and by many metrics, are ahead of men](https://www.parentmap.com/article/boys-left-behind){: target="_blank" rel="noreferrer noopener"}), then this man has an ulterior motive.

-Very often, [these men are predators and abusers of women themselves](https://www.newyorker.com/news/news-desk/four-women-accuse-new-yorks-attorney-general-of-physical-abuse){: target="_blank" rel="noopener noreferrer"}.
+Very often, [these men are predators and abusers of women themselves](https://www.newyorker.com/news/news-desk/four-women-accuse-new-yorks-attorney-general-of-physical-abuse){: target="_blank" rel="noreferrer noopener"}.
 Ultimately, it’s just a trick to ingratiate themselves with women without doing the work of becoming a more attractive man.

 ## Summary of 10 major red flags in men